 Clinical biochemistry is the study of the chemistry of the human body and how it is affected by disease.
 It's a fascinating subject which combines expert theoretical knowledge with practical skills to help with the diagnosis and treatment of everything from endocrine disorders to antenatal complications.
 Whether you're working in a hospital laboratory or researching new treatments, you'll be doing vital, rewarding work which will improve and very often save lives.

 Our Biomedical Science courses have a burgeoning international reputation, due to our world-class research in areas including biomarkers, public health and biomodelling.
-Our Centre for Investigative and Diagnostic Oncology has pioneered techniques for cancer diagnosis and treatment, including our breakthrough in the development of a bladder cancer vaccine.
+Our Centre for Investigative and Diagnostic Oncology has pioneered techniques for cancer diagnosis and treatment.

 Our MSc Clinical Biochemistry course is a broad one, incorporating elements of microbiology and haematology too.
 You’ll leave with a sound understanding of common diseases and disorders and how they work, established and emerging bioanalytical technologies and techniques and how they are used to make diagnoses, and research methods.